okTurtles/group-income/docs/Getting-Started-frontend.md

 ## Frontend Workflow

-For those new to "modern web development", we have a section below to quickly bring you up to speed, and you should read that first: __["A Pox On Modern Web Development!"](#a-pox-on-modern-web-development)__
+For those new to "modern web development", we have a section above to quickly bring you up to speed, and you should read that first: __["A Pox On Modern Web Development!"](#a-pox-on-modern-web-development)__

 #### How do I get set up / just run the site?